zingolabs/zingolib/README.md

 #### Pre-requisites
 * Rust v1.37 or higher.
-    * Run `rustup update` to get the latest version of Rust if you already have it installed
 * Rustfmt
     * Run `rustup component add rustfmt` to add rustfmt
 * Build tools
     * Please install the build tools for your platform.
 On Ubuntu `sudo apt install build-essential gcc`
-* Protobuf Compiler
-    * Please install the protobuf compiler for your platform.
-On Ubuntu `sudo apt install protobuf-compiler`

 ```
 git clone https://github.com/zingolabs/zingolib.git